goujonbe/ufc-data-analysis/README.md

 The data directory contains the data sets used for this project.

+## Get the data

+Prior to that analysis there were no data set available, so I built my own using the [UFC public data API](http://ufc-data-api.ufc.com/).
+Thanks to that RESTful API, I could have data on fighters, events and even UFC news.

+## Results

+I invite you to read the notebooks in the [notebooks directory](https://github.com/goujonbe/ufc-data-analysis/tree/master/notebooks), espescially the notebook called "data analysis".
+You will find some insights on the evolution of mixed martial arts, information about legends of this sport and a bit of history for those who are curious.

+## How to access this work?

+If you want to run it, you can clone the repository but you may have some troubles with the python version I used and the different libraries I chose.
+So I would recommend to simply visualize the results with the notebook viewer available [here](http://jupyter.org/) or to load it into colab, the new tool from Google that allows you to run notebooks directly in the cloud.

 ## Setup

 For this project, I used [Anaconda](https://www.anaconda.com/), a popular data science platform for Python.
 I espescially used conda as a package manager.